chmiiller/poi/README.md

 ## Dependencies
 Besides the React Native Native Modules written specifically for this app, there's only one dependency added to this project.
 This dependency is the [react-native-location](https://github.com/timfpark/react-native-location) library.
-React Native doesn't implement location or geo location APIs out of the box and at their [documentation](https://reactnative.dev/docs/0.63/geolocation) they suggest users to use a community package instead.
+React Native doesn't implement location or geo location APIs out of the box and in their [documentation](https://reactnative.dev/docs/0.63/geolocation) they suggest users to use a community package instead.

 ## React Native Native Modules
 A Swift and a Java React Native Module were made for this project in order to fetch TomTom's API and parse the responses natively.